NooneBug/obsidian_vaults/Entity_typing_sota/inference_methods/Inference Method - Hierarchical Inference.md

 The first hierarchical inference method in ET is [[Inference Method - Hierarchical Inference - 2012 Josef]]

-Then there are [[Inference Method - Hierarchical Inference - 2015 Yogatama]], [[Inference Method - Hierarchical Inference - 2016 Ren]], [[Inference Method - Hierarchical Inference - 2016 Ma]] which are very similar, but
+Then there are [[Inference Method - Hierarchical Inference - 2015 Yogatama]], [[Inference Method - Hierarchical Inference - 2016 Ren]], [[Inference Method - Hierarchical Inference - 2016 Ma]], [[2017 Abishek - Fine-Grained Entity Type Classification by Jointly Learning Representations and Label Embeddings]] which are very similar, but

 	- Yogatama fix a maximum number of predictions
 	- Ma fix a maximum number of predictions and use a dynamic threshold to stop the inference
+	- Abishek uses the same threshold in all datasets

 #inference_method